binboum/outlook_nightmarejs/README.md

-# outlook_phantomjs
+# outlook_nightmare

-Send an email with your outlook account using phantomjs
+Send an email with your outlook account using nightmarejs